jpaulm/fbp-tutorial-filter-file/Background.md

 This tutorial is designed not only to introduce you, the reader, to the *concepts* of Flow-Based Programming (FBP), but  to give you a feeling for what it feels like to actually use the tool which supports these concepts in a number of different ways.
 FBP is "language-agnostic", but in this case we will using Java, as it is more closely integrated with the tool we will be using - [DrawFBP](https://github.com/jpaulm/drawfbp).
 However, we could equally well use any other language which has an FBP implementation, although it would involve a bit more jumping back and forth between different tools.

-Remember the old days?!
+Remember the (good?) old days?!
 Lovely cartoon from the '70s or '80s:

 ![Needs more detail](Need_more_detail.jpg "Needs more detail!")